Agrarvolution/com.agrarvolution.autotimecodecorrection/ReadMe.md

 - **Flexible** - modifying the .csv file in your spreadsheet app of choice offers to possibility to fix timecode drift or add missing timecode if a conversion should have failed.
 (Out of the box Premiere offers nothing comparable besides changing every file one by one.)
 - **Non destructive** - original start time / time code will not be overwritten
 - **Framerating mixing** - automatically converts different timebases (e.g. from a 25 fps source to a 30 fps file).

-### Why can't this plugin not read audio timecode?

-It would have drastically widened the scope and it wouldn't ahve been able to be made in the time that it was.

 ## Requirements

 Your Premiere Pro has to at least support Adobe CEP plugins.